-Take the time to exercise your body daily and this can aid in helping you look younger.
-Keeping your blood flowing is important to assist you in having the most youthful appearance and is good for your health.
+Taking the time to exercise your body every day can help you look younger.
+Keeping your blood flowing is important for maintaining a youthful appearance and is good for your health.

-You don’t have to join a gym, although it may be helpful.
-You can simply put on a pair of tennis shoes, some comfortable clothes, and walk around the block a few times.
-Regardless of the type of exercise, you choose to invest your time and energy into, be sure to do one that you will stick to and complete regularly.
-Consistency is the key here...
+You don't need to join a gym, although it can be helpful.
+You can just put on a pair of tennis shoes, some comfortable clothes and walk around the block a few times.
+Whatever type of exercise you choose to invest your time and energy in, make sure it is something you can stick to and do regularly.
+Consistency is key...

 #5.
 Take Vitamins

-The chances of you being able to get all the nutrients you need daily are slim.
-Some days you may eat better than others, but investing in multiple vitamins each day is worth it.
+The chances of getting all the nutrients you need every day are slim.
+Some days you may eat better than others, but it is worth investing in several vitamins a day.

-Other research has found that proper nutrients also help keep the brain functioning better, longer.
-You can typically purchase these at your local drugstore or grocery chain to get some great deals.
+Other research has found that the right nutrients also help the brain function better and for longer.
+You can usually buy these at your local drugstore or supermarket, where you can get some great deals.